jalama/drupdates/README.md

 This script performs 4 major functions (ie phases):

 1.)
-Builds a site's directory form a Git repository.
+Builds a site's directory from a Git repository.
 2.)
-Updates the site using drush pm-update, default to security update only.
+Updates the site using drush pm-update, default to security update(s) only.
 3.)
-Will Submit a deployment ticket for the updated codebase.
+Submit a deployment ticket for the updated codebase.
 4.)
-Report on the site(s) it attempted to update.
+Report on the site(s) Drupdates attempted to update.

 Installation
 ============